estebanbecker/Parallel-computing-UPC/README.md

 ## Convergence

-We keep track of the maximum difference between the *x* and *xmax*.
-To check if the code reached to convergence we can use a collective operation with the following line:
+We have to keep track of the maximum difference between the *x* and *xmax*.
+To check if the code reached to convergence we can use the following collective operation:

 ``` c
 upc_all_reduceD( &diffmax, diff, UPC_MAX,THREADS,1,NULL,UPC_OUT_ALLSYNC);
 ```

-To finally obtain this code:
+Finally we obtain this code:

 ``` c
 #include <upc.h>